mschlenker/lesslinux-builder/README.md

 **Legacy: Yellow** Build with `--legacy` - this uses headers and kernels from the 3.18.x LTS series.

 **Stable: Green**  Build with neither  `--legacy` nor `--unstable`.
-Building and running with 3.19.x is tested.
-The kernel configuration is now based on Ubuntus kernel.
-Cmake 3.0.2, libpng 1.6, Boost and LLVM 3.5.0 has been moved here.
+Works mostly, need some fine tuning, only issues with applications using cogl (some Gnome games).
+Has been updated to kernel 4.1.1, but kernel configuration might receive some fine tuning.
+Minor issues with some games that use cogl and clutter.

 **Unstable: Green** Build with `--unstable`.
-Works mostly, need some fine tuning, only issues with applications using cogl (some Gnome games).
-Has been updated to kernel 4.1.0, but kernel configuration might receive some fine tuning.
-Will probably been merged to stable very soon.
+Currently empty.

 ## Checking out